phaserjs/phaser/README.md

 ### TypeScript Definitions

-You can find the [TypeScript definitions](https://github.com/photonstorm/phaser/tree/master/types) inside the `types` folder of the main repo.
+You can find the [TypeScript definitions](https://github.com/photonstorm/phaser/tree/master/types) inside the `types` folder.
 They are also referenced in the types entry in `package.json`.

 The defs are automatically generated from the JSDoc comments found in the Phaser source code.
-If you wish to help refine them then you must edit the Phaser JSDoc blocks directly, not the defs files.
-You can find more details about the parser we use in the `scripts/tsgen` folder in the main repo.
+If you wish to help refine them then you must edit the Phaser JSDoc blocks directly, not the defs file.
+You can find more details about the parser we built in the `scripts/tsgen` folder.

 ### Webpack